 What's The Most Valuable Company In History?
 Apple?
 Google?
 Maybe Exxon?
 These would all be very good guesses.
-As of this writing, Apple is the most valuable company in the world today, with a market cap of $740 billion.
-Google is #2 with a market cap of $579 billion.
+As of this writing, Apple is the most valuable company in the world today, with a market cap of $988 billion.
+Apple's share price is $2 away from topping that $1 trillion market cap milestone for the first time in its history.
 Pretty impressive, right?
 Well, can you imagine a company that was worth a trillion dollars?
 How about $7.4 trillion?

 No matter how successful a company like Apple or Exxon is today, they are still a far cry from being the most valuable company in history.
 That title belongs to a little operation called The Dutch East India Company.
 It seems like a ridiculous number, but at one point, The Dutch East India Company was worth a mind-boggling $7.4 trillion.
 Widely recognized as the first multinational corporation, the Dutch East India Company's reach and power make today's major corporations look like small potatoes.
 The first corporation of its kind, the Dutch East India Company provided the framework on which all other conglomerates have been built ever since.
 The company's rise, and eventual fall, is both a lesson in business management and a major cautionary tale.

 The necessity for a Dutch trading company came about after Portugal cut Dutch merchants out of their Asia to Europe trade agreements.
 The Dutch Revolt in the late 1500s had severed Spain's control of the northern portion of the Netherlands.
 Since Portugal was an ally of Spain, this put a definite damper on trade between the two countries.
 The ugly politics, combined with the fact that it was cheaper for Portugal to deliver spices to Europe via Hamburg, resulted in the Dutch being cut out of the major trade routes.
 However, it quickly became clear that Portugal was not able to meet the demand for spices, so Dutch merchants began sending their own ships out.